contactandyc/another-c-library/12_red_black_tree.md

 ## Erase

 Erasing nodes in a red black tree is more complex than insertion.
-In writing this and trying to visualize what is happening, I needed to keep reminding myself of the importance of maintaining black height and to a lesser extent the other rules (particularly that a node with only one child must have a red child).
+In writing this and trying to visualize what is happening, I needed to keep reminding myself of the importance of maintaining black height and to a lesser extent, the other rules (particularly that a node with only one child must have a red child).
 Like insertion, node_erase calls a function to fix the balance of the tree once the node is removed.
-A key difference is that the color doesn't have to always fixed.
-Another difference is that what needs fixed are either the parent or the successor.
+A key difference is that the color doesn't always have to be fixed.
+Another difference is that what fixed is either the parent or the successor.

 The function replace_node_with_child sets the child color to the node that it is replacing's color.
 ```c
 child->color = node->color;
 ```

-If there is one child or if the node is the last node in the tree, the color doesn't need fixed.
-The only case in the block below where a node needs fixed is if you erase a black node without any children that isn't the root.
+If there is one child or if the node is the last in the tree, the color doesn't need to be fixed.
+The only case in the block below where a node needs fixed is if you erase a black node without any children, that isn't the root.

 ```c
 static void fix_color_for_erase(node_t *parent, node_t *node, node_t **root);